-1) Look.
 The first thing to do with wine is to look.
 With wine, you can tell quite a bit about it by looking at it.
 You should always start by pouring the wine into a clear glass, then taking a few minutes to look at the color.
-As far as the color goes, white whnes aren’t white, but actually yellow, green, or brown.
-Red wines on the other hand are normally a pale red or dark brown color.
+As far as the color goes, white wines aren’t white, but actually yellow, green, or brown.
+Red wines, on the other hand, are normally a pale red or dark brown color.
 Red wine gets better with age, while white wines get more stale with age.

-3) Swish.
 Wine tasting begins with the swishing.
 The reason why wine tasters swish the wine around in their mouths is to get the taste.
 Both the front and the back areas of the tongue contain taste buds, although neither one has any distinct sensation in taste.
 Taste buds can detect food and liquid that is bitter, salty or sweet, without a problem.
-To get the proper taste from wine however, you need to swish it around in your mouth and allow your taste buds and sense of smell to bring out the unique and fine flavors in the wine.
+To get the proper taste from wine, swish it around in your mouth and allow your taste buds and sense of smell to bring out the unique and fine flavors in the wine.

 Once you have looked at the wine, smelled it, and finally tasted it, you’ll be able to evaluate the wine from a taster’s standpoint.
 This is the easiest way to determine the quality of the wine, and whether or not it has been properly stored and aged.

 As with all things in life – the more you taste wine – the better you will get at distinguishing the unique flavors.